For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

 Hilde Van den Bulck combines expertise in media structure and policies with expertise in media culture.
-Her work on media structures and policies focuses on the impact of technological, political, economic and cultural processes, especially how digitization and convergence affect legacy media.
-She specializes in public (service) media in that regard, recently analyzing how personalization strategies based on algorithms affect the core public media value of universality.
-Her most recent project focuses on American public media, especially on the potential of PBS as most trusted US institution in a post-truth era.
+Her work on media structures and policies focuses on the impact of technological, political, economic and cultural processes on legacy media, most recently focusing on the impact of algorithmization, datafication and platformization.
+She specializes in public (service) media, recently analyzing how personalization strategies based on algorithms affect the core public media value of universality and how trust in public service media in Europe and the US is affected by these developments.

 With regards to media culture, next to analyzing the relationships between media culture(s) and collective (national, ethnic, gender and age-related) identities, she focuses on the role of mediated communication in celebrity culture and the celebrity apparatus.
 Always linking media culture to media industry, she analyzes how celebrities’ ideas, words, and actions provoke mediated debates amongst fans, wider audiences and, in the case of celebrity activism, politicians and policy makers.
 Topics range from celebrity and health, over celebrity and BLM to celebrity and populism.
 As a corollary, she analyzes celebrity fandom and anti-fandom.